clamsproject/wfe-pipeline-runner/README.md

 ### 2. Preparing your data

 It is important to realize that the input to a pipeline is a MMIF file and not a video, audio, image or text document.
 The MMIF file refers to those documents but does not include them (even though optionally that might be the case for text documents).
-This gets a bit tricky when you realize that the MMIF file could sent from the local machine where the pipeline script resides to a server on a container and therefore the documents referred to from the MMIF file must be accessible from the container.
+This gets a bit tricky when you realize that the MMIF file could be sent from the local machine where the pipeline script resides to a server on a container and therefore the documents referred to from the MMIF file must be accessible from the container.

-In the above example we mounted a local directory to the `/data` directory on the container.
+In the running example we mounted a local directory to the `/data` directory on the container.
 For the explanation below we are assuming that we did not use `examples/data` but `/data/clams/archive`.
 With that in mind you can depict the flow when you run the pipeline script from your local machine as follows:

 <img src="images/pipeline.jpg"/>